pgtipping/Synthalyst/memory-bank/progress.md

   - Flex-based layout structure for better content positioning
   - Close button in sidebar for improved mobile experience
   - Consistent spacing and alignment across all admin pages
+  - Standardized layout using the `AdminLayout` component across all admin pages
+  - Consistent authentication checks and loading states on all admin pages
+  - Unified navigation experience with sidebar present on all admin pages
   - Pagination for large data sets
   - Data visualization for email statistics
   - Robust error handling for API calls and missing data